 Although the selection committee will consider all items on the application, effective classroom teaching and the capability to inspire students of all backgrounds and abilities to learn are the most important qualifications.

-August 8, 2014 Postmark deadline for receipt of applications.
+August 1, 2019 (CST) Postmarked or Submitted deadline for receipt of applications.

 The Nebraska Teacher of the Year’s duties will be extensive.
 The selected candidate will maintain a regular teaching schedule while also fulfilling the duties of the Teacher of the Year position.
 Some highlights of the Nebraska Teacher of the Year may include: